On the homotopy type of a cofibred category: Other examples and applications

 \begin{theorem} If $p:E\to B$ is a Quillen fibration, then the induced map $p_*:B_fE\to B_fB$ is a quasifibration of topological spaces. \end{theorem}

-\begin{proof} It essentially that of \cite[lemma p.14]{quillen}.
-One proves that the restriction of $p_*$ to the $n$-th skeleton of $B_fB$ is a quasifibration by induction on $n$, from where the result follows.
-To prove the inductive step one writes $sk_n(B_fB)$ as the union $U\cup V$, where $U$ is the open set obtained by removing the barycenters of the $n$-cells and $V$ is the union of the interiors of the $n$-cells, and prove that $p_*$ is a quasifibration when restricted to $U$, $V$ and $U\cap V$.
+\begin{proof} It is essentially that of \cite[lemma p.14]{quillen}.
+We endow $B_fB=BB$ with the canonical cellular structure.
+We prove that the restriction of $p_*$ to the $n$-th skeleton $sk_n(BB)$ is a quasifibration by induction on $n$, from which the result follows.
+To prove the inductive step we write $sk_n(BB)$ as the union $U\cup V$, where $U$ is obtained by removing the barycenters of the $n$-cells and $V$ is the union of the interiors of the $n$-cells, and prove that $p_*$ is a quasifibration when restricted to $U$, $V$ and $U\cap V$.

-To prove that $p_*|_U$ is a quasifibration one may proceed in the same fashion as in \cite{quillen}.
-With $V$ and $U\cap V$ one must be careful: $p|_V$ and $p|_{U\cap V}$ are not product fibrations.
-Anyway, they can be deformed into product fibrations using \ref{m}. \end{proof}